Frequently Asked Questions

 In addition to mortgage and utility payments, homeowners will pay a reasonable monthly fee covering property taxes and maintenance of building exteriors and common areas.

-What are the sizes of the homes?
+What are the sizes of the units?

 This decision will be made on a case-by-case basis by the Residents Association.
 At no time, however, will the homeowner be permitted to display a sign on their unit advertising his/her business.